Church Events - Claiborne Progress

 Church Events

 DEADLINE: The deadline for submitting Area Happenings, Church Events, Cemetery News, Reunions or Society items is Thursday at noon.
 See our website each week for a full listing of local events: www.claiborneprogress.net.
-Send all church events to: karen.rhymer@claiborneprogress.net.
+Send all churc

-Speedwell Church Of God will have a weekend revival Jan.
-18-20.
-Services being at 7 p.m. on Friday and Saturday, and at 6 p.m. on Sunday.
-Bro.
-Ronnie Pittman will be preaching.
-Pastor Daniel Ellison and congregation invite everyone to attend.
-The church is located at 345 Carr Gap Road in Speedwell.

-Liberty Baptist Church will have the monthly singing at 6:30 p.m. on Jan.
-20. Visiting singers are The Blessings of Grace, of Morristown.
-Everyone is welcome.
-Dennis Buchanan, song leader, Rev. Kenny Clark, pastor.

 First Baptist Church, New Tazewell, Deaf and Hearing Impaired Worship The addition of a deaf interpreter for the Sunday morning worship service has brought a new ministry to the service.
 For more info, call 423-626-5401 or visit us at 814 Buchanan Road, next to Diversicare.

-Big Springs Primitive Baptist Church, located at 155 Lone Mountain Road, Tazewell, will have singing second Saturday night of each month at 6:30 p.m.
+Big Springs Primitive Baptist Church, located at 155 Lone Mountain Road, Tazewell, will have a singing on the second Saturday night of each month at 6:30 p.m.
 Various singers will be there, and everyone is welcome.
 Pastor David Adkins.

 Davis Creek primitive Baptist Church will have a singing, fellowship and a potluck supper every third Saturday from 5-7 p.m.
 The church is located on Davis Creek Road in Speedwell.